200 day returns & free delivery over £100

 How we use your information to understand our customers’ wishes and shopping preferences

 Our communications are designed to tell you about the benefits we can offer so that you have access to our best deals.
 We use the information we have about you to tailor the content and try to ensure that the offers are as relevant to you as possible.
 Under the Data Protection Legislation, this might qualify as profiling.
 If you do not wish us to use your data for this purpose, please email us at DPO@spoke-london.com.

 How we use your information to improve our service and our products

 We use Zendesk as our customer service software platform, which means that, if you raise a customer service ticket with us or return any item, we store your contact and order details in Zendesk.
 If at any time you wish this information to be removed, erased or not used in any such way, please make this clear in the feedback you provide us with, or email us at firstname.lastname@example.org.
 We may, from time to time, send you a quick survey about your experiences with us or more broadly about your shopping behaviour.
 We store this information against your profile so we can better understand our customers and use this insight to improve our service and products.

 SPOKE work with a number of trusted suppliers, agencies and businesses in order to provide you with the highest quality products and services you expect from us e.g. delivery companies, our third party logistics partner, and product technicians amongst others.
 Some of the categories of third parties with whom we share your data are:

-We contact customers who have not visited our website, purchased from us or opened an email from us in the last 12 months to let them know that we will be suppressing them in our database.
+If a customer has not visited our website, purchased from us or opened an email from us in the last 18 months, then we will unsubscribe them from our mailing list.
 If the customer has not purchased for six years we will redact their transactional data.
 Six years has been selected as this aligns to our requirements for tax purposes.

 You have various rights under Data Protection Law.
 These include: